 Speaker Disclosures:

-Financial: Christina Zampitella is the owner of The Center for Grief and Trauma Therapy and has an employment relationship with Goldey-Beacom College and National University.
+Financial: Christina Zampitella is the owner of The Center for Grief and Trauma Therapy and has an employment relationship with National University.
 She receives compensation as a presenter and receives a grant from Delaware Workforce Training.
-Christina Zampitella is the founder and host of Phoenix Rising with Dr. Z. She receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.
+She receives speaking honorariums from TZK Seminars and eCare.
+She is the founder and host of Phoenix Rising with Dr. Z. She receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

 Access never expires for this product.